Dwarves (band): In other media

-In the film Me, Myself & Irene, Jim Carrey is seen singing along to Dwarves "Motherfucker", which Dahlia later said he got "tens of thousands of dollars" for.
+In 2000 film Me, Myself & Irene, Jim Carrey is seen singing along to Dwarves "Motherfucker", which Dahlia later said he got "tens of thousands of dollars" for.

 In 2000, the band offered the track "River City Rapist" to George W. Bush as his presidential campaign song.
 The Bush campaign did not use the song.

-The Dwarves' cover of the Norwegian rock band Turbonegro's song "Hobbit Motherfuckers" from the Turbonegro tribute album "Alpha Motherfuckers" can be heard playing in the comic book store scene in the 2000's indie film "Ghost World" albeit without Blag Dhalia's profanity laden vocals.
+The Dwarves' cover of the Norwegian rock band Turbonegro's song "Hobbit Motherfuckers" from the Turbonegro tribute album "Alpha Motherfuckers" can be heard playing in the comic book store scene in the 2000s indie film "Ghost World" albeit without Blag Dhalia's profanity laden vocals.
 This song does not appear on the soundtrack album for the film.

 In 2009, Blag and HeWhoCannotBeNamed were immortalised as Bobbleheads by Aggronautix.

 Band members

 Singer Blag Dahlia (a.k.a.
 Julius Seizure, born Paul Cafaro), and guitarist HeWhoCannotBeNamed (a.k.a.
 Pete Vietnamcheque) have always been the two core members of the group.
-The lineup has shifted around them, and currently consists of members "Rex Everything" on bass and vocals, "Fresh Prince of Darkness" on guitar, and "Hunter Down" on drums.
-Former members include "Dutch Ovens", "Gregory Pecker", "Chip Fracture", "Wholley Smokes", "Clint Torres", "Tazzie Bushweed", "Thrusty Otis", "Crash Landon", "Wreck Tom", and "Vadge Moore", among others.
+The lineup has shifted around them, and currently consists of members "Rex Everything" on bass and vocals, "The Fresh Prince of Darkness" on guitar and "Snupac" on drums.
+Former members include "Dutch Ovens", "Gregory Pecker", "Chip Fracture", "Wholley Smokes", "Clint Torres", "Tazzie Bushweed", "Thrusty Otis", "Crash Landon", "Wreck Tom", "Hunter Down" and "Vadge Moore", among others.
 Drummer Josh Freese appears on many Dwarves recordings.